daplab/hive-auto-partitioner/README.md

 # TODO

-* Delete partition: This is partially implemented, but do only function when folders are deleted with `--skipTrash`.
-  The most tricky part is that HDFS delete event does not embed the inode type, i.e. if the path deleted is a file or a folder.
-The partition should obviously be deleted when the folder is removed.
 * Delayed partition creation: sometime it would be better to create the partition when all the data is stored in the folder, and not at the first file creation like it is the case as of today.
 This would be translated, for instance,